 Web-Enabled Consistent Large Area Landsat Data Streams and Derived Surface Characterizations - a MODIS-Landsat Data Fusion for the Terrestrial User Community

-The Web-enabled Landsat data (WELD) NASA Making Earth System Data Records for Use in Research Environments (MEaSUREs) project contributes to the NASA Land measurement theme; working at high spatial resolution and using state of the art and validated Moderate Resolution Imaging Spectroradiometer (MODIS) land products to systematically generate “seamless” consistent 30m Landsat ETM+ mosaics with per-pixel quality assessment information and derived land cover characterization at monthly and longer time periods.
+NASA's Web-enabled Landsat data (WELD) Making Earth System Data Records for Use in Research Environments (MEaSUREs) project contributes to the NASA Land measurement theme; working at high spatial resolution and using state of the art and validated Moderate Resolution Imaging Spectroradiometer (MODIS) land products to systematically generate “seamless” consistent 30m Landsat ETM+ mosaics with per-pixel quality assessment information and derived land cover characterization at monthly and longer time periods.

 The WELD project will improve the consistency and quality of ETM+ SLC-off data through a fusion with MODIS land products.